By Cathie Arquilla

 Enter the spa in robe and slippers, nothing else.
 First, shower.
 The showers at the Astoria Spa are open, not in an alcove and without curtains.
-Like most spas in the Alps, it is a co-ed.
+Like most spas in the Alps, it is co-ed.
 Then enter the sauna (pronounced sowna).

 At the Astoria, you have several choices: A stubensauna, typically Tyrolean or Finnish, that is very hot, or the not so hot, bio sauna.

 After your sauna, Sophie recommends another shower, or perhaps a walk through the cold Kneipp pools, and then a long lie-down on their individual waterbeds in the relaxation room.

 This is the step I always miss.
 I rush through the lie-down or usually don’t do it at all.
 Sophie says to lie down for at least 30 minutes and if you really want to spa right, do the whole cycle again!